 6. Take your medication

 If your doctor has prescribed blood pressure medication, ensure you take the correct dose at the right time.
 Medications can help control hypertension by relaxing blood vessels, allowing blood to pass through more easily and relieving stress on your heart and organs.
+However, consistent blood pressure monitoring provides a comprehensive data set, empowering you and your healthcare provider to make more informed decisions about your medication.

 Strategies to lower your diastolic blood pressure naturally